c19354837/react-native-system-setting/README.md

 If you are developing a App Store version, you have to give up these APIs.

-To avoid unnecessary trouble, you can call `SystemSetting.setApp Store(true)` which will invalidate these APIs.
+To avoid unnecessary trouble, you can call `SystemSetting.setAppStore(true)` which will invalidate these APIs.

 > As an alternative, you can show a tip to tell the user how to change the system setting.